-In Puppet Fundamentals students will learn the Right Way to manage a infrastructure.
-Students will start by installing Puppet Enterprise, then learn Puppet Best Practices and use Puppet to write simple classes, and update and extend existing modules.
+In Puppet Fundamentals students will learn the right way to manage an infrastructure.
+Students will start by installing Puppet Enterprise, then learn Puppet best practices and use Puppet to write simple classes, and update and extend existing modules.
 Puppet Fundamentals is taught through a combination of lecture and relevant, real world, hands-on exercises.

 What You Will Learn to Help You Solve Problems